ccqpein/code-it-later-rs/README.md

 * get comments in source code
 * get comments depending on different key words
-* get comments in special path
+* get comments in special path of dir or files
 * can expand to other languages

 Languages support now: